DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 tagged with the client language and the client version.
 These metrics will not be counted as custom metrics and will not be billed.

-Each client share a set of common tags.
+Each client shares a set of common tags.

 | Tag                | Description                                     | Example                |
 |--------------------|-------------------------------------------------|------------------------|